saz/puppet-php/README.md

 You can define multiple modules, excactly like before with sources.
 The only difference is, that, at the moment, only one template per module will be used.

+Place your templates inside your template directory and name them 'module.ini.erb'

 ### Additional configuration settings

 You can place additional configuration files in the 'conf.d' directory as follows: